KrishnaswamyLab/SAUCIE/README.md

 ... work with numpy results as desired ...
 ```

+## Example
+See `scripts/example.py` for an example of running SAUCIE on data.

 ## Running
-SAUCIE also comes with the option of running a full cohort of samples if the data is prepared in a specific way.
+SAUCIE also comes with the option of running a full cohort of samples if the data is prepared in a specific way under `scripts/SAUCIE.py`.
 Namely, for a folder of CSV (or FCS files if the flag --fcs is provided), an example of how to use SAUCIE for both batch correction and clustering is:
 ```
 python SAUCIE.py --input_dir path/to/input/files
                  --output_dir path/for/output/files